fraber/openproject-time-tracker/ROADMAP.md

   details as TimeIntervalEntries
 - Do interval logging with break detection
 - Other:
 	- Make Electron font bigger and prettier
 	- Update to newer version of Electron
 	- Create Electron Windows installer
-       - Refactor code to move folders below ~/app/ (for better GitHub display)
+	- Refactor code to move folders below ~/app/
+	  (for better GitHub display)
+	- Login page
+	- Show the user data in the login screen in grey (because they are defined on the OpenProject side)
+	- WorkPackage select: Deal with community.op.org
+	  5000 WPs using search while you type

 Bugs:
 - Add a mailto: link for authors to send out emails quickly
-- Modifying the date (spentOn) column, the editor writes a Date object instead of an ISO date
 - After changing the project, the WorkPackages drop-down shows the ID of the last WP, instead of the title
 - Saving an entry with empty WP causes OP API error (because workPackageId is integer with default 0)
-- Comment updates to "raw" instead of string

 ToDo:
 - Check that configData.host does not have trailing slash ("/")

 = V1.0.0 (no release defined yet)